prioritizr/prioritizr/docs/reference/proximity_matrix.md

 planning unit.
 Cells values indicate if the pair-wise distances between different planning units are within the distance threshold or not (using ones and zeros).
 To reduce computational burden, cells among the matrix diagonal are set to zero.
-Furthermore, if the argument to `x` is a [`terra::rast()`](https://rspatial.github.io/terra/reference/rast.html) object, then cells with missing (`NA`) values are set to zero too.
+Furthermore, if `x` is a [`terra::rast()`](https://rspatial.github.io/terra/reference/rast.html) object, then cells with missing (`NA`) values are set to zero too.